MicrosoftDocs/SupportArticles-docs/Teams/teams-rooms-and-devices/rooms-known-issues.md

   - Incorrect EDID information that's communicated to the Teams Rooms device

   Known symptoms include a black or gray screen on the front-of-room display, or the Teams Rooms console becomes unresponsive after waking from standby mode.
 If you experience issues when you use consumer TVs, we recommend that you install a configurable EDID controller or EDID emulator, such as the [HD-RX-201-C-E](https://www.crestron.com/Products/Video/HDMI-Solutions/HDMI-Extenders/HD-RX-201-C-E) from Crestron, or [DR-EDID Emulator](https://fsrinc.com/fsr-products/product/dr-edid-manager-learner/category_pathway-143) from FSR Video Products Group.
-- Team Admin Center only identifies valid certified firmware.
-If uncertified firmware is updated on the device by means other than Teams Admin Center, Teams Admin Center will provide the old firmware.
+- Teams Admin Center only identifies valid certified firmware.
+If uncertified firmware is updated on the device by means other than the Teams Admin Center, the Admin Center will provide only the old firmware.
 This issue may occur with Teams Rooms on Android devices and Teams IP phones.

 ## Support for third party Teams devices